0x20/hackerspace-blueprint/CONTRIBUTING.md

-# Contributing to Hack the Hackerspace
+# Contributing to the hackerspace blueprint

-## Building Hack the Hackerspace
+## Building the book

 First install the build tools.